WybeNetwork/VistaPanel-Customizations/Responsive-Domain-Search/readme.md

 Making the VistaPanel search form responsive, so that it does not break the theme(s).

 ## Where to put?
-Put in Header Advert Area (Required)
+Put in Header Advert Area (Must)
+Due to this issue (https://github.com/VPTOfficial/VistaPanel-Customizations/issues/4) reported by MAHOfficial, the code doesn't seem to run properly on other pages.
+Thank you for your report.

 ## Installation :
 Create a script tag with src pointing to responsive-domain-search.js or responsive-domain-search.min.js for minified version.